 The extravagant lights of South 13th street generally go up the Saturday after Thanksgiving and stay up through New Year’s Day.
 Tradition has it that local residents take the lights down after the Mummer’s Parade.
-During this period, the street is lit daily from 5 pm to Midnight.
+During this period, the street is lit daily from 5 pm to midnight.

 The Best Way to Experience the Lights

 There are two good ways to see the Christmas lights in South Philly.
 First, if you have a car, start your visit by driving up 13th Street from Morris.
-The street isn’t blocked off, so driving in your car will keep you warm, and also give you an overview of the display.
+The street isn’t blocked off, so driving in your car will keep you warm and give you an overview of the display.
 You’ll be able to see the whole block in a short period of time.

 After driving through, find a place to park (always a challenge) and then walk up the street – starting at 13th and Morris Streets.
 Or, if you don’t have a car or are coming by public transportation (the nearest SEPTA stop is Tasker Morris on the Broad Street Line), just walk up the street.
 Take time to explore all of the little details of this magical, winter wonderland.

 While you are here, don’t forget to say hello to Santa as he’s known to make appearances on the block and pose for photos on the street or in a special third-floor window – particularly on weekend nights.
-Special events, like Santa visits, are posted to their official Facebook page.
+Special events–like Santa visits–are posted to their official Facebook page.